tihado/vidzly-2025/README.md

 ELEVENLABS_API_KEY=your_elevenlabs_api_key
 ```

-**Note**: The application requires Google ADK (Agent Development Kit) to be installed.
-The `google-adk` package is required for the two-agent workflow architecture.
+**Note**: The application uses Google Gemini API for AI-powered video analysis and script generation.

 ### Running the Application